 2 bunches green onions, long green stems leaves discarded, trimmed and finely sliced

-1 – 2 fresh red chillies, de-seeded and finely sliced
+1 – 2 fresh red chilies, de-seeded and finely sliced

 Cilantro (stems and leaves)